-The variable profitability defined as the ability of the management to utilise the asset of an organisation effectively to generate a return.
-Therefore, Return on Assets (ROA) are used to measure profitability or accounting based (Ulmann, 1985; Wardock & Graves, 1997; Robert, 2002).
-ROA measured as the sum of net income and interest paid divided by total assets for the size of the industry.
+Profitability in the context of this work.
+The variable profitability has been defined as the ability of the management to utilise the asset of an organisation effectively to generate a return.
+It is thus light that the return on assets (ROA) will be used to measure profitability or accounting based(Ulmann, 1985; Wardock & Graves, 1997; Robert, 2002).
+Return on assets (ROA) measured as the sum of net income and interest paid divided by total assets for the size of the industry.

-$$ROA = \frac{Profit before interest and taxation}{Operating set (fixed + current asset)} \times 100$$ (1)
+as ROA = Profit before interest and taxation x 100 Operating set (fixed + current asset)